nedbat/coveragepy/doc/cmd.rst

 The ``--precision`` option controls the number of digits displayed after the decimal point in coverage percentages, defaulting to none.

+The ``--sort`` option is the name of a column to sort the report by.

 Other common reporting options are described above in :ref:`cmd_reporting`.